zkytony/robotdev/spot/README.md

 which after sourcing the `devel/setup.bash` contains workspace-level python configurations;
 That is supposed to overwrite the system's default which is in `/usr/lib/python3/dist-packages`.
 Note that `/usr/lib/python3/dist-packages` is added only so that `PyKDL` can be imported (in order to resolve [this issue](https://answers.ros.org/question/380142/how-to-install-tf2_geometry_msgs-dependency-pykdl/?answer=395887#post-id-395887).)

+### XX camera communication error
+You may see this on the controller as one of the fault messages (from the top).
+For example, "right camera communication error."
+If that happens, then you will not be able to run GetImage gRPC for that camera.

+Try to restart the robot.